mendax1234/mendax1234_mkdocs/docs/blog/posts/python-stuff.md

     myString = myString + "123" # "hello world123"
     ```

+In the meantime, we can also use `f"{}"` to link strings.
+It is usually called formatted strings.
+Format string is very powerful, it can be used to concatenate several different types of variables.
+However, the `+` operator we've mentioned above can only be used to concatenate **strings**.

+Here is how we can use `f"{}"` to concatenate strings:

+=== "Python"

+    ``` py
+    myString = "hello world"
+    myString = f"{myString}123" # "hello world123"
+    ```

+!!! tips
+    There is a good post discussing the pros and cons between the format string and the normal string on [stack overflow](https://stackoverflow.com/questions/59180574/string-concatenation-with-vs-f-string).
+You can check it out if you are interested.

 #### Repeat Strings

 In Python, we use `*` operator to repeat strings.